 Betting Rounds vs. Types of Bets

-As a newcomer you’ll firstly learn about the different Poker betting rounds — such as Flop, Turn, River, and so on.
+As a beginner you’ll firstly learn about the different poker betting rounds — such as Flop, Turn, River, and so on.
 Let’s assume you’re already familiar with those basic terms.

 Then as you delve deeper into poker betting you will discover that there are many different types of bets or “actions” to take within each round.
 These include ‘Blocking Bets’, ‘3-Bets’ and ‘4-Bets’.
 In each betting round, you can place these bet types depending on various factors — such as previous actions and the board.